MahmadSharaf/Cheat-Sheets/Data Analysis/DataAnalyst.md

 - **Interval data**: numeric values where absolute differences are meaningful (addition and subtraction operations can be made)
 - **Ratio data**: numeric values where relative differences are meaningful (multiplication and division operations can be made)

-  All quantitative-type variables also come in one of two varieties: discrete and continuous.
+- All quantitative-type variables also come in one of two varieties: discrete and continuous.

-  All quantitative-type variables also come in one of two varieties.
-We can think of quantitative data as being either continuous or discrete.

   - **Continuous** data can be split into smaller and smaller units, and still a smaller unit exists.
 An example of this is the age of the dog - we can measure the units of the age in years, months, days, hours, seconds, but there are still smaller units that could be associated with the age.
   - **Discrete** data only takes on countable values.
 The number of dogs we interact with is an example of a discrete data type.